 Now, it's the men who have no worth without women.
 Furthermore, whereas the first sentence implies a sense of ownership - her man - the second suggests that women in general are integral to male value.
 How could we better illustrate the importance of punctuation than through these two examples?

 Punctuation gives meaning to our texts and helps present our ideas in easily digestible bites.
 Surely, you're familiar with run-on sentences; you may even have come across them a time or two.
-Don't they make the text harder to understand?
+Don't they make the text harder to understand or spelling is an issue and needs improvement?
 They also make it more difficult to accord that writer with any credibility.

 Using the right punctuation marks and putting them in the right place could make the difference between your paper being recognised for the academic revelation it is or being rejected as intelligible.